John-Abbott-College/6A6-Notes/assignments/Assignment3.md

 - `bool IsLoading`: Flag set to `true` when the email is being downloaded in full.

 - `ObservableMessage Email`: Bound to the UI to display the email content. **UPDATE APR 24:** This value is passed through navigation query.
-Note that the message bodies will only show up through the `WebView` if they are in html format (try displaying a Google Account email for example):
+Note that the message bodies will only show up through the `WebView` if they are in an `HTML` format.
+You can try displaying a Google Account email or a "reset password" email to test this out.

+  > This is a technical debt in the app which should be able to handle all types of email bodies.

   <img src="../images/assignments_images/assignment3_imgs/readview.png" height=350/>

 #### Public events